gosnella/compound_analysis/README.md

-# compound_analysis
+# Herbicide performance prediction using Gaussian processes and Random forest
-Codes to process and analyse herbicideal data using ML methods
+Code to process and analyse herbicidal testing data.